Hannalysis/winds-of-change/explorations/highest-wind-speed/hws-query-process.md

 <p align = "center"><b>Exploration 1</b>: What are the highest wind speeds available from this dataset? </p> <br/>

-Starting with the initial query, by viewing everything in the wind data table:
+Starting with the initial query, by viewing a small amount of records in the wind data table:

 ```sql
 SELECT *